aspose-cells-cloud/aspose-cells-cloud-go/README.md

 ## There are major problems with v24.5.0 and it does not work properly, please use v24.5.1.

-## Feature & Enhancements in Version 24.9
+## Feature & Enhancements in Version 24.10

 Full list of issues covering all changes in this release:

-- Add word case function for TextProcessingController.
+- Add the new feature about removing characters on TextProcessingController.
-- Support to export Worksheet to HTML with cell address or id.

 ## Support file format